AndrewPasco/ISMM-GestureTeleopApp/README.md

 3. **Connect**: Tap the "Connect" button to establish TCP connection
 4. **Start Gesturing**: Use the supported hand gestures to control your robot:
    - Hold an open palm to begin tracking
-   - Make a "peace sign" to toggle the gripper
+   - Make a "peace/victory sign" to toggle the gripper
-   - Make a "the horns" gesture to reset the robot to home position
+   - Make a "the horns"/"ILoveYou" gesture to reset the robot to home position

 ## Command Protocol